Published December 18th, 2017

 Once named one of America’s coolest small towns by USA Today, Belfast is an economic and cultural hub of midcoast Maine.
-Brimming with art galleries, old sea captains’ mansions and charming shops, the city overlooks Penobscot Bay from a hill along Route 1, minutes south of French’s Point.
+Brimming with art galleries, old sea captains’ mansions and charming shops, the city overlook Penobscot Bay from a hill along Route 1, minutes south of French’s Point.

-On Main Street, just steps from the water, is the Belfast Bay Inn.
+On Main Street, just steps from the water is the Belfast Bay Inn.
 It’s the only boutique hotel in Maine to win AAA’s four-diamond rating, thanks to the expert management of owners Ed and Judy Hemmingsen.

 Please tell us about your background in the hospitality industry.